imcbee/BlackJack-Game/README.md

 ## Next Steps:

 I was not able to accomplish my stretch goals.
 I would like to add a split function to allow Aces to be either 1 or 11.
 I would like to add 2 AIs to make the game more interactive for the player.
 In real-life black jack, the dealer is dealt a face down card and I would like to add this feature as well.
+There are still some bugs that occur in the game that I would like to correct in a different time.

 ## Support: